"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Munkaila Seibu, Regina Akuffo Darko.
 Investigating the difference between male and female pupils’ skill concept acquisition and retention.
-International Journal of Physical Education, Sports and Health.
-2016; 3(2): 365-367.
+Int J Phys Educ Sports Health 2016;3(2):365-367.